alpargur/machine-learning-101/notes/04-Decision-Trees.md

 - **Pruning:**
   - Other algorithms first train the model without any restrictions and then remove insignificant nodes, so called pruning. <br> A node whose children are all leaf nodes is considered to be insignificant if the purity improvement is negligible.
   - X^2 test is used to estimate the probability aka _p-value_.
 If this value is higher than selected threshold then node is said to be insignificant.
+  - With `ccp_alpha` parameter you can control the use of pruning.
+The higher the ccp_alpha value, the more batches will be pruned.